wikimedia/restbase-mod-table-cassandra/doc/BucketDB.md

 Can also support range queries on the secondary index:
 `/v1/en.wikipedia.org/pages.revisions//by-page/Foo/?gt=a&lt=b

+Rationale for `//` as delimiter:
-- empty keys are not permitted in cassandra anyway
+- empty partition keys are not permitted in cassandra anyway
 - don't want collisions with other keys

+## Concistency
+### Unconditional put
+Can use either insert or update.

+### Conditional insert
+- if not exists: `insert .. if not exists`

+### Conditional update
+- if exists / specific value: `update .. if tid = <etag>
+    - can also test for null, but only on otherwise existing rows

-## Implementing KV buckets on top of db tables
+# Implementing KV buckets on top of db tables
 - 'key' & 'value' attributes
     - really only index matters
     - if 'value' property: returned on GET